 The unit mix includes studios, one-bedroom, two-bedroom, three-bedroom, four-bedroom and five-bedroom unit layouts.

 Upon conversion from public housing, residents will receive rental subsidies through two project-based Section 8 voucher contracts, each for a term of 20 years, with one contract covering the 738 units under the RAD program and a second contract covering the 350 units under the Section 18 program.
 The conversion will not impact the affordability to the existing residents.

 “By converting through the RAD program, the property receives two 20-year project-based rental assistance contracts, thereby preserving affordability for the next 40 years,” added Reiss.
 “Working with Fannie Mae to finance this property enables us to leverage our collective strengths to rehabilitate high-quality affordable housing where it is much needed.”

 “Fannie Mae is committed to improving the quality of public housing in the United States through partnerships with DUS® lender partners like Hunt Real Estate Capital,” said Bob Simpson, Vice President, Affordable and Green Financing, at Fannie Mae.
 “Public/private partnerships like these are great examples of what we can do to ensure that residents have safe, healthy and affordable places to call home.”

 The RAD program is transforming public housing and bringing unprecedented benefits to local communities throughout the country.
 The program enables the use of public and private investments to help revitalize and preserve much needed affordable housing.

 “Following the renovations, The Betances Portfolio will be in excellent condition,” concluded Reiss.
 “We were pleased to play such a big role in this transformative deal.”

-The renovation will include: replacement of all flooring, kitchen cabinets, bathroom vanities and tub enclosures.
-The construction work will be completed without displacement of residents and within four days of the start of work.
+The renovation will include replacement of all flooring, kitchen cabinets, bathroom vanities and tub enclosures.
+The construction work will be completed without the displacement of residents and within four days of the start of work.